rockballslab/saaskit/README.md

 ```

 > [!NOTE]
-> **Reverse proxy detection is automatic.** If vps-secure is installed, SAASKIT injects its routes into the existing Caddy instance — no port conflict.
+> **Reverse proxy detection is automatic.** If VPS-SECURE is installed, SAASKIT injects its routes into the existing Caddy instance — no port conflict.
 If no proxy is found, a standalone Caddy is created.
 You don't need to configure anything.

 > [!WARNING]
 > If a previous installation is detected (`.env` exists), the script stops and asks you to run `update` or `uninstall` first. **It will not silently overwrite an existing installation.**